Ohio Mesothelioma Lawyer

 State law also addresses which victims can sue asbestos companies for damages.
 Secondhand exposure occurs when someone brings asbestos fibers home on their person after working around asbestos materials.
 Those fibers can then expose family members, often spouses and children.

 The court determined that the defendant was not liable for asbestos exposure on someone else’s property and dismissed the case.
-Ohio also has a statute that limits the liability of companies for secondhand asbestos exposure.[8]
+Ohio also has a statute that limits companies’ liability for secondhand asbestos exposure.[9]

 This does not mean it is impossible to recover damages for secondhand exposure.
 An experienced asbestos attorney can find a way to help you get compensation.